davesteele/todo.txt-gtd/README.md

       -f FILE, --file FILE  the todo.txt file location (defaults to ~/Dropbox/todo/todo.txt)
       -l, --list            just list the projects in the current todo.txt file

+    Edit one or more isolated projects in a todo.txt file (todo.txt projects are denoted by a a leading "+").
+If the entire project is deleted during the edit session, the original project is preserved in todo.txt.
+If just the Project Header line is kept, then the project is deleted in the original.
+The default text editor, set by 'update-alternatives', is used.
+This can be overridden by setting the 'EDITOR' environment variable.

 ---